Toronto & GTA905-247-6699

 Read latest updates and articles from Fix Garage Doors CA

-The process of installing a rollup garage door is different from other garage door types, and this article can be used as a guide throughout the process.
+Installing a rollup garage door is different from other garage door types, and this article can be used as a guide throughout the process.

-Unlike traditional sectional garage doors stored on the horizontal surface of the ceiling of your garage, roll up garage doors coil in on themselves.
+Unlike traditional sectional garage doors stored on the horizontal surface of the ceiling of your garage, roll-up garage doors coil in on themselves.
 This process of coiling requires unique panels, mechanics, and installation.
-The panels of roll up garage doors are made of smaller slatted panels about 3 inches tall.
+The panels of roll-up garage doors are made of smaller slatted panels about 3 inches tall.

 One benefit of rollup garage doors is that they are generally made of thicker and more secure material than some other types of garage doors.
 For example, the metal thickness of rollup garage doors is 18 gauge compared to the common sectional garage door, made of thinner 24 gauge metal.

-Replacing your current garage door with a roll up garage door requires safety, materials, tools, and steps you need to follow.
+Replacing your current garage door with a roll-up garage door requires safety, materials, tools, and steps you need to follow.
 Check this detailed guide on framing a roll-up garage door and the step-by-step roll-up garage door installation instructions.

 Some of the tools you may need for this installation include: